PietroJomini/zeniba/docs/usage.md

 | file extensions      | `extensions` | `str[]`                | `[]`         |
 | result sorting order | `order`      | `config.params.orders` | `"popular"`  |

-For example, to search some book ofwritten by the novelist Hanya Yanagihara in italian and french, and only in the `EPUB` format:
+For example, to search some book written by the novelist Hanya Yanagihara in italian and french, and only in the `EPUB` format:

 ```python
 client.search("Hanya Yanagihara", languages=["it", "fr"], extensions=["EPUB"])